Seychelles - Data Protection Overview

 The Commissioner may issue a transfer prohibition notice where it is believed that the data transfer outside of Seychelles is likely to contravene or lead to a contravention of any data protection principle.
 Such a notice would prohibit the transfer absolutely or until the data user has taken steps, as specified in the notice, for protecting the data subject's interests in question.

-The laws of Seychelles do not extend further than what has been provided under Section 6.
+The laws of Seychelles do not extend further than what has been provided under the section on principles above.

 The Act does not contain a requirement to conduct a Data protection impact assessment ('DPIA').

-The Act does not contain a requirement for the appointment of a data protection officer.
+The Act does not contain a requirement for the appointment of a data protection officer ('DPO').

 The Act does not include a mandatory requirement to report data security breaches or losses to the Commissioner.

-Please see the principles outlined in section on principles above.
+Please see the principles outlined in the section on principles above.

 The Act does not include any specific provision for special categories of personal data.
 However, once the Act is in force, it will allow the Minister to amend or enhance data protection principles to provide additional safeguards in relation to personal data comprising information regarding a data subject's: